Pets — Tenant requests under the Renters' Rights Act

 From 1 May 2026, all private tenancies in England are assured periodic tenancies.
 This guide explains how periodic tenancies work, how they end, and what the shift means for landlords and tenants.

-If a tenant wants a pet — New rules from 1 May 2026
+If a tenant wants a pet — Rules from 1 May 2026